-The dose limit for individuals of the general public, resulting from all practices, is 1 millisievert (mSv) annual effective dose.
-This is a requirement in EU BSS, but the limit has been in use in Sweden since 1990, following the entering into force of SSM Regulations on dose limits in practices involving ionising radiation etc. [SSI FS 1989:1, revised SSI FS 1998:4].
+The dose limit for individuals of the general public, resulting from all practices, is 1 mSv annual effective dose.
+This is a requirement in EU BSS and is implemented in the Swedish Radiation Safety Authority's regulations concerning basic provisions for the protection of workers and the general public in practices involving ionising radiation [SSMFS 2008:51]

-According to the regulations [SSI FS 2000:12] the effective dose to an individual in the critical group, from one year of releases of radioactive substances to air and water from all facilities located in the same geographically delimited area, shall not exceed 0.1 mSv.
+According to the regulations [SSMFS 2008:23] the effective dose to an individual in the critical group, from one year of releases of radioactive substances to air and water from all facilities located in the same geographically delimited area, shall not exceed 0.1 millisievert (mSv).
 The effective dose, which concerns the dose from external radiation and the committed effective dose from internal exposure, shall be integrated over a period of 50 years.
 When calculating the dose to individuals in the critical group, both children and adults shall be taken into consideration.
-Dose coefficients that are to be used for intake and inhalation are specified in Appendix III in Council Directive 96/29/Euratom.
+Dose coefficients that are to be used for intake and inhalation are specified in Appendix III in European Council directive 96/29/Euratom.